Alex Valdés

-Alex Joel Valdés Voissin (born 8 August 2002) is a Chilean footballer who plays as a winger for Cobreloa on loan from Ñublense.
+Alex Joel Valdés Voissin (born 8 August 2002) is a Chilean footballer who plays as a winger for Ñublense.

 Club career

 Born in Cerro Navia commune, Santiago de Chile, Valdés started his career with Santiago Morning in 2022.

 In January 2023, Valdés signed with Ñublense in the Chilean Primera División and made his debut scoring the first goal in the 3–2 win against Magallanes on 27 January.
 Later, he took part in both the 2023 Copa Libertadores and the 2023 Copa Sudamericana.

 In January 2025, Valdés moved on loan to Cobreloa on a deal for a season.

 International career

 As a player of Santiago Mornihg, Valdés represented the Chile national futsal under-20 team at the 2018 South American Championship.